 Benefits are offered to eligible employees and retirees of all state agencies and public school districts, and many local governments.
-Currently, 614 employers participate in the program.
+As of June 2012, 676 employers participate in the program.
 The State Health Plan is EIP's "flagship" product, a "Preferred Provider Organization" model plan which encompasses medical, prescription drug, and behavioral health coverage.
-The State Health Plan is the most significant driver of EIP's financial activity, accounting for approximately 84% of all medical revenue.
+The State Health Plan is the most significant driver of EIP's financial activity, accounting for approximately 92% of all medical revenue.